 # ...and check the output separately

 print(output.getvalue().strip())

+Checking if tmp.mrc is a valid MRC2014 file...

 Header field 'mz' is negative

 '''

-Behind the scenes, mrcfile.validate() opens the file in permissive mode using mrcfile.open() and then calls MrcFile.validate().
-If you already have an MrcFile open, you can call its validate() method directly to check the file - but note that the file size test might be inaccurate unless you call flush() first.
+Behind the scenes, mrcfile.validate() opens the file in permissive mode using mrcfile.open() and then calls mrcFile.validate().
+If you already have an mrcFile open, you can call its validate() method directly to check the file - but note that the file size test might be inaccurate unless you call flush() first.
 To ensure the file is completely valid, it's best to flush or close the file and then validate it from scratch using mrcfile.validate().